What are Multiple Responses?

 - Open a project

-- Enter the Setting Menu in the Build section of that project
+- Enter the Setting Menu in the Build section

 - Toggle the switch under ‘Prevent Duplicate Responses’

 A respondent’s device will now only be able to submit one response to your project.
 See our documentation for disabling duplicate responses.